OrchardCMS/OrchardCore/src/docs/reference/core/Apis.GraphQL.Abstractions/README.md

 We follow a similar process from step #1, so at this point I will make the assumption you have implemented step #1.

-Use this approach if you;
+Use this approach if you:

-* want to add new filter on Content Type queries
+- want to add a new filter on Content Type queries,
-* need to use custom logic for filtration.
-For example fetching data from service, comparing complex objects.
+- need to use custom logic for filtering.
+For example, fetching data from service, or comparing complex objects.

 What we are going to cover here is;